-- Leaders at all levels remain unwavering and untiring in their drive for excellence - Staff have shown positivity towards their and pupil safety and it's positive impact on morale. - Communication with parents and community throughout the lockdown and reopening period has been regular, effectively timed and organised; Seesaw updates from teaching staff and video HT updates.
-A strength has been the work with vulnerable children and families. - On-going focus from leaders on developing subject knowledge and pedagogy through INSET and curriculum development.
+Leaders at all levels remain unwavering and untiring in their drive for excellence and staff have shown positivity towards their and pupil safety and it's positive impact on morale.
+Communication with parents and community throughout periods of restricted access to school and reopening period has been regular, effectively timed and organised; Seesaw updates from teaching staff and video HT updates.
+A strength has been the work with vulnerable children and families.

-The leadership team has maintained the good quality of education in the school during 2019/20 The headteacher, senior team and governing body, share the same sense of moral purpose and determination to provide the best possible education for pupils.
+Through an on-going focus from leaders on developing subject knowledge and pedagogy through INSET and curriculum development, the leadership team has maintained and improved the quality of education in the school during 2020/21.
+The headteacher, senior team and governing body, share the same sense of moral purpose and determination to provide the best possible education for pupils.
 Staff and parents are highly supportive of the school and care and education provided.
-Actions to address the areas for improvement from the previous inspection (2019) and raise standards have been successful.
+The following development priorities were the focus for the academic year 2020/21: